 We headed out for our first shore experience on North Seymour Island, home to a large number of Blue-Footed Boobies and the largest colony of Frigate Birds in the Galapagos.

-As it is currently breeding season for the Frigate Birds, the males were very impressive with their red gulars (throat pouches) inflated to attract a mate.
+As it was breeding season for the Frigate Birds, the males were very impressive with their red gulars (throat pouches) inflated to attract a mate.
 There are also many land iguanas, sea lions and marine iguanas on this island.
 The path is rocky and sandy in different places.
 Good walking shoes were necessary for all of our hikes in the Galapagos with the exception of a few beach walks.

 Galapagos National Park